Ora Coltman was born in 1858 in Shelby, Ohio, but spent most of his working artistic life in Cleveland, and is considered to be a Cleveland artist.

 He Studied at the Cleveland School of Art (The Cleveland Institute of Art) with William Merritt Chase at the Art Students League in New York City, and at the Academie Julian in Paris.

 Coltman's first solo exhibition was in 1902 at the Case Library.
 He exhibited at the Art Institute of Chicago in 1900, 1903, 1911, 1929, 1932.
 Additionally, at the Society of Independent Artists, and Pennsylvania Academy of Fine Art in Philadelphia from 1925-32.
-He exhibitited in annual Cleveland artists' and craftsmen's shows, in oil, watercolor and pastel.
-Also at the Copley Society in Boston, and the Corocoran Gallery in Washington.
+He exhibited in annual Cleveland artists' and craftsmen's shows, in oil, watercolor and pastel.
+Also at the Copley Society in Boston, and the Corcoran Gallery in Washington.
 His works were exhibited at the Cleveland Museum of Art in the May Show from 1922-1940.

 After 1918 he began spending summers painting in Provincetown, Massachusetts.
 His best friend was George Adomeit, and they often painted together in the environs of Cleveland and in Provincetown as well.
 Coltman was famous in the Little Italy neighborhood of Cleveland, where he had a studio.
 Coltman Road was named for him.